Custom Motorcycle Build

 Article by Mark Trotta

 There are several reasons to want (or need) to customize a bike.
-My first custom build was trying to fit my lanky frame onto a 1972 Sportster.
+Personally, my first custom build came about by the need to fit my lanky six-foot-tall body onto my 1972 Sportster.

-I started by changing the handlebars, then I tried a different seat.
+Before I replaced the frame, I tried changing the handlebars several times, then I tried a couple different seats.
 Then forward foot controls were added.

-After a couple riding seasons, I decided to build a ground-up custom bike starting with a stretched hardtail frame.
-My original goal was to build a bike that I fit comfortably on, and to build it myself.
+After a couple riding seasons, I decided to build a ground-up custom bike, starting with a stretched hardtail frame.
+The plan was to build it myself, although a few friends helped me along the way.

 Back in the 1980's (just like today), guys were building bikes that looked cool but didn't run worth a turd.
-Of course, this frustrated those of us who actually rode ours!
+Of course, this frustrated those of us who actually took the time to get ours to start easy and run right.

-So, the 2nd part of my goal was to build a bike that not only looks good, but actually runs good.
+So, the 2nd part of my goal was to build a bike that not only looked good, but actually ran good.

-The style I was after was a no frills, bare bones, minimalist motorcycle.
+The style I chose was a no frills, bare bones, minimalist chopper.
 I strived to finish the bike to the highest level I was capable of, within my limited skills and budget.
 What I was most proud of was, my bike consistently started on 1 or 2 kicks!

 What Bike To Start With?